-Speaking at the opening of the conference, Prime Minister Pham Minh Chinh emphasizing that for many years, we have been subject to the IUU "Yellow Card" of the European Commission (EC), the EC has conducted 4 inspections and we have focused on inspecting and overcoming the problems pointed out by the EC; submitting to the Secretariat to issue Directive 32-CT/TW dated April 10, 2024, the Government issued Resolution 52/NQ-CP dated April 22, 2024 promulgating the Action Program and Plan to implement Directive 32 of the Secretariat; the Prime Minister has strongly directed relevant ministries, branches and localities to focus on leadership and direction to overcome the shortcomings and limitations in the implementation of the fight against IUU fishing.
+Speaking at the opening of the conference, Prime Minister Pham Minh Chinh emphasizing that for many years, we have been subject to the "Yellow Card" for IUU fishing by the European Commission (EC).
+The EC has conducted 4 inspections and we have focused on inspecting and overcoming the problems pointed out by the EC; submitting to the Secretariat to issue Directive 32-CT/TW dated April 10, 2024; the Government issued Resolution 52/NQ-CP dated April 22, 2024 promulgating the Action Program and Plan to implement Directive 32 of the Secretariat; the Prime Minister has strongly directed relevant ministries, branches and localities to focus on leadership and direction to overcome the existing problems and limitations in the actual implementation of combating IUU fishing.

 After nearly 1 year since the 4th inspection by the EC and after 7 years of implementing tasks and solutions to combat IUU fishing, removing the EC's "Yellow Card" warning, along with 4 actual inspections by the EC Inspection Team, although we have achieved many important results, which have been recognized, we have not been able to do many of the contents pointed out by the EC, and so far the "Yellow Card" has not been removed.
 Therefore, many things have been damaged: damage to the country's reputation; damage to seafood exports; damage related to the slow change of people's occupations; how are people's awareness of complying with the country's laws and general regulations of the world and why do they still violate them; the reputation of relevant ministries, branches, agencies and localities.

 The Prime Minister stated that the Party's policy on this issue is very clear.
-The Secretariat has recently issued a Directive on this issue to mobilize the strength of the entire political system.
-So what is the cause, what is the solution to make this work?
+The Secretariat recently issued a Directive on this issue to mobilize the strength of the entire political system.
+So what is the cause?
+What is the solution to make this work?
 Whose responsibility is it?
 What are the upcoming tasks and solutions so that we can solve this problem?

-According to the Prime Minister, there are many more difficult tasks that we are determined to accomplish, but up to now, progress has been very slow.
-Therefore, we need to discuss and evaluate whether the tasks that have been implemented are "correct and on target", how effective they are, and why the set goals have not been achieved.
+According to the Prime Minister, there are many more difficult tasks that we are determined to do, but up to now, progress has been very slow.
+Therefore, we need to discuss and evaluate whether the work that has been implemented is "correct and accurate", how effective it is, and why the set goals have not been achieved?
 What should be done next?

-The Secretariat's Directive has been issued, the Government's Resolution is available, so it must be overcome; the National Assembly has passed a number of sanctions to handle this; the problem is how do we organize implementation?
-Especially for localities, how should the provincial level direct?
+The Secretariat's Directive has been issued, the Government's Resolution is already there, so it must be overcome; the National Assembly has passed a number of sanctions to handle this; the problem is how do we organize implementation?
+Especially at the local level, how should the provincial level direct?
 How should the district level organize implementation?
-The commune and ward level must be able to manage the people but must create jobs and livelihoods for the people, not just manage tightly without creating livelihoods.
+The commune and ward level must manage the people in a way that creates jobs and livelihoods for the people, not just tightly manage without creating livelihoods.

 This is a comprehensive issue, therefore, the Prime Minister suggested that this conference must set out clear directions and policies, especially the bases; provinces and cities must have solutions to direct, not to let the past 7 years of being stuck with the IUU Yellow Card.

 The Prime Minister raised the issue that the surrounding countries can manage, so what sanctions do we need, what else do we need to do?
-Therefore, the base must speak up for this and the spirit of saying we must do, going to war is to win, promising we must do, there must be specific products.
-The issue is how to organize and manage; along with that is how to organize livelihoods to stabilize people's lives.
+Therefore, the base must speak up and have the spirit of saying what must be done, going to war to win, making a promise must be done, and having specific products.
+The problem is how to organize and manage; along with that is how to organize livelihoods to stabilize people's lives.

-The Prime Minister pointed out that time is limited, the discussion content is rich, the goal must be achieved, specific tasks and solutions must be identified, leadership and direction must be given from the central to local levels; especially the grassroots political system must be involved, no one can do it for the locality; functional forces at sea must actively take part in handling this matter.
+The Prime Minister pointed out that time is limited, the discussion content is rich, the requirements are to achieve the goals, point out specific tasks and solutions, leadership and direction from the central to local levels; especially the grassroots political system must get involved, no one can do it for the locality; functional forces at sea must actively get involved to handle this matter.

-We must find a satisfactory solution, must assign "clearly people, clear work, clear responsibilities, clear implementation time, clear results, clear products", from there check, monitor, evaluate, summarize, review, whoever does well will be commended and rewarded, whoever does not do well will be dealt with.
-The Prime Minister especially emphasized that we must be determined to do it, not to lose the image, reputation of the country, affect exports...
+We must find a satisfactory solution, must assign "clearly people, clear work, clear responsibilities, clear implementation time, clear results, clear products", from there check, monitor, evaluate, summarize, and review, whoever does well will be commended and rewarded, whoever does not do well will be disciplined.
+The Prime Minister especially emphasized that we must be determined to do it, not to lose the image and reputation of the country, affect exports...

-On June 12, 2024, the Council of Judges of the Supreme People's Court issued Resolution No. 04/2024/NQ-HDTP on guidelines for the application of a number of provisions of the Penal Code to handle acts related to the act of sending fishing vessels and fishermen to illegally exploit in foreign waters (effective from August 1, 2024).
+On June 12, 2024, the Council of Judges of the Supreme People's Court issued Resolution No. 04/2024/NQ-HDTP on guidelines for applying a number of provisions of the Penal Code to handle acts related to the act of sending fishing vessels and fishermen to illegally exploit in foreign waters (effective from August 1, 2024).

-Regarding strengthening the management of fishing fleets, monitoring, controlling and supervising fishing vessel activities: up to now, the total number of fishing fleets nationwide has been reviewed and counted to be 85,495; of which 70,910 have been registered; the license quota in offshore areas for the period 2024-2029 has been announced to be 29,552 licenses.
+Regarding strengthening fleet management, monitoring, control and supervision of fishing vessel activities: up to now, the total number of fishing vessels nationwide has been reviewed and counted to be 85,495; of which 70,910 are registered vessels; the license quota in offshore areas for the period 2024-2029 has been announced to be 29,552 licenses.

-The number of fishing vessels 15m or longer that have installed a voyage monitoring system (VMS) has reached 98.5% (28,512/28,953 fishing vessels), marking a 98% rate.
-For fishing vessels that do not meet operating conditions and fishing vessels at high risk of committing IUU fishing, localities have compiled a list, monitored and managed.
+The number of fishing vessels 15m or longer that have installed VMS devices has reached 98.5% (28,512/28,953 fishing vessels), marking a 98% rate.
+For fishing vessels that are not qualified to operate and fishing vessels at high risk of committing IUU fishing, localities have compiled a list, monitored and managed.

 The work of monitoring and supervising fishing vessel activities at sea through the fishing vessel monitoring system, port entry and exit, and port entry and exit in some localities has been carried out seriously and fully according to regulations.

-Some fishing ports in localities such as Khanh Hoa (Hon Ro Fishing Port), Binh Dinh (Quy Nhon Fishing Port), Kien Giang (Tac Cau Fishing Port), Binh Thuan (Phan Thiet Fishing Port), Tien Giang (My Tho Port)... have implemented relatively well the work of monitoring and controlling fishing vessels entering and leaving the port, reducing the amount of aquatic products unloaded through the port.
-However, in general, the control of fishing vessels entering and leaving the port and monitoring of the province's exploited aquatic products has only reached about 50% of the regulations.
+Some fishing ports in localities such as Khanh Hoa (Hon Ro Fishing Port), Binh Dinh (Quy Nhon Fishing Port), Kien Giang (Tac Cau Fishing Port), Binh Thuan (Phan Thiet Fishing Port), Tien Giang (My Tho Port)... have implemented relatively well the work of monitoring and controlling fishing vessels entering and leaving ports, reducing the amount of aquatic products unloaded through ports.
+However, in general, the control of fishing vessels entering and leaving ports and monitoring of aquatic product output of the whole province has only reached about 50% as prescribed.

 The Ministry of Agriculture and Rural Development proposed key tasks and solutions to prepare for working with the 5th EC Inspection Delegation.
 Accordingly, based on the current situation and results of combating IUU fishing, if the shortcomings and limitations are not promptly overcome and breakthrough changes are not made, it will be very difficult to remove the "Yellow Card" warning at the 5th EC inspection, and there is even a high risk of the warning being raised to a "Red Card".

-Direct the Ministries of National Defense, Public Security and localities to focus resources on preventing and ending the situation of fishing vessels violating illegal exploitation in foreign waters; especially in the provinces of Kien Giang, Ca Mau, Binh Dinh...; strengthen the police and border guards to coordinate with local authorities (communes/wards/towns) in key areas to both propagate and mobilize, and promptly detect and prevent early and from a distance fishing vessels and fishermen intending to illegally exploit in foreign waters.
+Direct the Ministries of National Defense, Public Security and localities to concentrate resources to prevent and stop fishing vessels from illegally exploiting in foreign waters; especially in the provinces of Kien Giang, Ca Mau, Binh Dinh...; strengthen the police and border guard forces to coordinate with local authorities (communes/wards/towns) in key areas to both propagate and mobilize, and promptly detect and prevent from a distance fishing vessels and fishermen intending to illegally exploit in foreign waters.
 Thoroughly apply the provisions of Resolution No. 04/2024/NQ-HDTP dated June 12, 2024 of the Council of Judges of the Supreme People's Court on guiding the application of a number of provisions of the Penal Code on criminal prosecution for acts related to illegal exploitation, trading and transportation of aquatic products, to strictly handle acts related to illegal exploitation in foreign waters, sending and transporting VMS equipment in violation of the law; request provinces that still allow fishing vessels to illegally exploit in foreign waters to organize reviews and clarify the responsibilities of relevant organizations and individuals.

 Direct the Ministry of Foreign Affairs to provide information determining Vietnam's maritime boundaries with countries in the region as prescribed to the Ministry of Agriculture and Rural Development to determine and guide fishing vessels and fishermen to legally exploit seafood in sea areas in accordance with Vietnamese and international laws.

 Urgently and seriously implement the electronic traceability system for exploited aquatic products (eCDT) to ensure transparency and legality in confirming, certifying, and tracing the origin of exploited aquatic products.
 Arrange and ensure resources (human resources, funding, means, equipment) for relevant agencies and functional forces to perform anti-exploitation tasks, be on duty 24/7 to monitor and supervise fishing vessel activities at sea through the fishing vessel monitoring system, enforce the law, and handle IUU fishing acts.
-Assign members of the Government to chair inspection and supervision working groups, promptly rectify anti-IUU fishing work in localities before September 30, 2024.
+Assign members of the Government to chair the working groups to inspect and supervise, and promptly rectify anti-IUU fishing work in localities before September 30, 2024.

 Source